Front Office Car Lot Trailer Park Grease Pit Tool Box

 This is based on observations and discussions with other people.
 None of it is written in stone and as with a lot of things the factory did, there are variations.
 Most of the information pertains to performance engines, those with 4-barrel carburetors and Hemis.
 The label issue is a more complicated and somewhat controversial one.
 I'll gather more information on them at a later date.
 It will certainly take an entire page to cover it.

 "Pie Tins" are the aluminum discs that fit on top of the round air cleaners and denote the engine in the car.
 Starting in about 1964 or 1965, Chrysler started putting decorative decals on their chrome air cleaners.
 The first ones being Plymouth's "426 Commando" decal used on the b-body 426-S 4-Barrel engine.
 Also using a label are the 273 4-barrel engines used in the Barracuda, Valiant and Dart models.
 The Barracuda and Valiant ones said "273 Commando" while the Dart ones said "273 Charger".
 I don't believe that the 426-S engine used in other models used a decal.
 The 426 Hemi chrome air cleaners used decals and there are two styles.
 A small one for 1966-67 and a larger one for 1968-69.
+The 1966 Chrysler 440 T-N-T engine used a metal decal as well.
 The oval air cleaners used on several models from 1969-72 used various decals to denote the engine.

 Pie Tins on performance cars started in 1967 with the Belvedere GTX and Coronet R/T, and possibly the Charger, equipped with the 440 engine.
 The Plymouth ones said "440 Super Commando" and had crossed flags in the center where the wingnut goes.
 The Dodge ones said "440 Magnum".
 The Barracuda and Dart models equipped with 383 engines also got pie tins with the Barracuda calling out "383 Commando" and the Dart with "383 Four Barrel".
 In 1968, Plymouth Road Runners came on the scene and they used "383 Road Runner" pie tins.
 The 1968 and newer 340s all used "340 Four Barrel".